 O’Connor guided Virginia to 14-consecutive NCAA tournament appearances from 2004-2017.
 Virginia is one of 16 programs ever to advance to an NCAA Regional 14-straight years.
 This success has led to record crowds, excitement and national exposure for Virginia Baseball, highlighted by the Cavaliers’ national championship in 2015.

 A three-time National Coach of the Year, O’Connor is the second-fastest ACC coach to reach 500 career wins.
-He ranks ninth in ACC history in career wins, eighth in career ACC victories, sixth with 48 career NCAA tournament wins and tenth with 27 ACC tournament wins.
+He ranks ninth in ACC history in career wins, eighth in career ACC victories, fifth with 55 career NCAA tournament wins and tenth with 29 ACC tournament wins.

 His UVA teams have racked up 11 40-win seasons and played host to nine NCAA regionals and five NCAA super regionals.
-Since 2009, UVA owns 42 NCAA tournament wins — fourth most in the nation.
+Since 2009, UVA owns 49 NCAA tournament wins — tied for the third most in the nation.

 Cavalier fans have flocked to UVA’s Disharoon Park in increasing, record numbers during the O’Connor tenure, prompting several stadium expansions to push the stadium seating capacity over 5,300 in order to meet the rapidly intensifying demand.
 Virginia has ranked among the top 20 nationally in attendance in 10 of the last 11 seasons, including a program-best 142,496 fans in 2014 as UVA finished 11th in attendance.
 Since 2009, over one million fans have come out to Disharoon Park, including more than 100,000 in ten of the last 12 years.